ehansis/ozelot/docs/examples/leonardo/inheritance.rst

 Using a custom base class with extended inherited classes for each customer can be a viable solution in this case.

 In code, this model is implemented by regular class inheritance.
-Note the custom :attr:`id` column linking to the base instance:
+Note the custom :attr:`id` column in :class:`Artist` linking to the base instance:

 .. literalinclude:: ../../../examples/leonardo/leonardo/inheritance/models.py
     :pyobject: ArtistBase